The Beast

 The recurring figure of the speaker (or song subject) as beast - wild or caged animal-figure rendered through claws / bare hands, snarling, teeth, and the progression from tame and gentle to feral and dangerous.
 In Taylor's writing the beast figure stands in for the natural or untamed self that has been confined and defanged by culture or industry, and whose suppressed wildness eventually surfaces as threat.

-The beast carries the charge of the authentic, untamed self - powerful in its natural state, then confined, defanged, and put on display by those who profit from its captivity.
-The removal of teeth is the systematic stripping of the figure's ability to defend herself or strike back; the return of the snarl is the proof that the suppression was incomplete.
+The beast stands for the authentic, untamed self: powerful in its natural state, then confined, defanged, and put on display by those who profit from its captivity.
+The removal of teeth is the systematic stripping of the figure's ability to defend herself or strike back, and the return of the snarl is the proof that the suppression was never complete.

 Appears in 4 songs